 On-the Input Source is heard

-Auto (default) - when Auto is on, the Input Source is only heard when Record Arm is on, ie the Red Mic is flashing, This works so that when Record Arm goes off , typically by the app having recorded Max bars of the source, the Input Source is muted.
+Auto (default) - when Auto is on, the Input Source is only heard when Record Arm is on, ie the Red Mic is flashing, This works so that when Record Arm goes off, typically by the app having recorded Max bars of the source, the Input Source is muted.
 As after recording the new recording begins to play, this is handy as otherwise you would hear the Input Source AND the Recording which would be confusing.
 Auto ensures you hear EITHERr the Input Source OR the Clip recorded from it.

-NB If the Input Source is the Inbuilt Mic, then be aware that feedback, a generally unwanted horrible whistling sound, can occur if no headphones are plugged in.
-So have Monitor OFF if using the internal Mic and the built in Speakers.
 (Feedback occurs when a Mic is too near a Speaker so the sound of the Mic comes out of the Speaker, then goes back into the Mic...in a loop which gets out of control.
 Hendrix used it but he knew what he was doing :)

 A typical situation in which this occurs is: a Headset with its own Mic is plugged in and Monitor is ON so you can hear your voice coming through Jamm.
 Feedback doesn't occur because the Headset Mic doesn't interfere with the Headset speakers.
 You record some stuff, then unplug the Headset.
 Feedback occurs with pain to everyone’s ears.
 The reason is that when you unplug the headset, the iPad switches back to the internal Mic and its own speakers and so Feedback happens.
 Turn Monitor off, or plug the Headset back in, or turn the Vol of the iPad right down to stop the feedback till you get a solid grip on the situation.

 Off by default.
-If this is on, then after a Sample Recording is dropped out of, the Record Red Mic goes back to flashing, meaning that we are still in Record Arm, and so dbl tapping a clip will immediately go into Record again without having to tap the Record button an extra time.
+If this is on, then after a Sample Recording is dropped out of, the Record Red Mic goes back to flashing, meaning that we are still in Record Arm, and so double tapping a clip will immediately go into Record again without having to tap the Record button an extra time.
 This is useful if you want to quickly record several samples but you need to know what you are doing or you risk recording over clips you didn’t mean to.
 Still, Undo Audio from the File menu can help.

 Sets whether recordings will be Stereo or Mono.
 Mono sums both left and right sides of a stereo input together to create a mono sample.